paulinopjc/edia/README.md

 ## Usage

-The GIAVault application provides a user-friendly interface for managing insurance policies.
+The EdiaVault application provides a user-friendly interface for managing insurance policies.
 Here are some of the key features:

-- **Policy Creation**: Create new insurance policies by filling in the necessary details such as insurer, line, GIA issued date, policy number, inception date, assured, expiry date, mailing address, and more.
+- **Policy Creation**: Create new insurance policies by filling in the necessary details such as insurer, line, Edia issued date, policy number, inception date, assured, expiry date, mailing address, and more.

 - **Policy Management**: View, update, and delete existing insurance policies.
 Modify policy details, add remarks, and track important information related to each policy.